parasuramivln/PDC-support-web/software/lammps/general.md

 #SBATCH --ntasks-per-node=128

 ml PDC/<version>
-ml lammps/20210310
+ml lammps/2Aug2023-cpeGNU-23.12

 # Run with the file infile as input and write to outfile
 srun lmp < infile > outfile
 ```

-This will run LAMMPS (:code:`lmp`) with 256 cores (2 nodes), and will read the input specified in :code:`infile` and write to :code:`outfile` in the directory the job was submitted.
-Submit the batch script with the :code:`sbatch` command, see also the `How to run jobs <https://www.pdc.kth.se/support/documents/run_jobs/job_scheduling.html>`_.
+This will run LAMMPS (`lmp`) with 256 cores (2 nodes), and will read the input specified in `infile` and write to `outfile` in the directory the job was submitted.
+Submit the batch script with the `sbatch` command, see also the [How to run jobs](https://www.pdc.kth.se/support/documents/run_jobs/job_scheduling.html).

-# More information
+## More information
 For more information, refer to the [LAMMPS manual](https://docs.lammps.org/Manual.html).